pimentpoulet/S24_Projects/ChatGPT/Typora/Large Language Models - Tokenizer.md

-« tiktoken is a fast [BPE](https://en.wikipedia.org/wiki/Byte_pair_encoding) tokeniser for use with OpenAI's models. »
+« tiktoken is a fast [BPE](https://en.wikipedia.org/wiki/Byte_pair_encoding) tokenizer for use with OpenAI's models. »

 « SentencePiece is an unsupervised text tokenizer and detokenizer mainly for Neural Network-based text generation systems where the vocabulary size is predetermined prior to the neural model training.
 SentencePiece implements **subword units** (e.g., *byte-pair-encoding* (BPE) and **unigram language model** with the extension of direct training from raw sentences.
 SentencePiece allows us to make a purely end-to-end system that does not depend on language-specific pre/postprocessing. »